 Art is everywhere in Vienna, you could visit the Leopold Museum which has a fine selection of Austrian art, but for romance, it has to be the Belvedere, where you can admire Gustav Klimt’s The Kiss and share a kiss of your own.

-Vienna is also only a couple of hours away from Budapest, so if you have a few extra days you could extend your stay and see two of the most romantic cities in Europe in one trip!
+Spending a romantic weekend in Vienna is the perfect way to enjoy some time together, and Vienna is also only a couple of hours away from Budapest so if you have a few extra days you could extend your stay and see two of the most romantic cities in Europe in one trip!

 If you and your partner enjoy beer, then Munich certainly is the best destination for that.
 Share a stein or two and enjoy some delicious food in one of the famous beer halls in Munich, fabulously fun way to spend your Valentine’s weekend.
 Although Munich isn’t ideal for vegetarians, food in Munich is hearty and warming, while the Viktualienmarkt is a huge outdoor market where you can find everything from organic produce to exotic fruits and freshly cut flowers.